raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/new-sprite.png)

 1. All you need is a single white dot in the middle of the screen.
-Draw a white dot and then click ok.
+Draw a white dot and then click OK.

 	![](images/canvas.png)